 Marriage is frequently associated with the 7th House and it definitely can be.
 At the same time, the commitment of the 7th House does not have to mean putting a ring on it.
 Often times, you’ll see that in some of the older astrology texts or coming from older astrologers.
 Back in the day, you were either courting someone (5th House) or engaged/married to them (7th House).
 Now, of course, there are many different options for that.
 Ask people with Aquarius in the 7th or Uranus in the 7th, as they’re quite notorious for preferring the long-term, living-together commitment over marriage.
 So, I think the best way to look at your 7th House is that it’s how you have “the talk.”
 You’ve been dating this person for a while now (5th House).
 So, where is it going from here?
 And just where it goes depends on how compatible your 7th House is with theirs.

 Since the 7th House is ruled by agreeable Libra, our 7th House shows what we need to be in agreement with our partner on.
-With my Cancer Descendant, I need a mutual agreement when it comes to caring about each other’s needs and feelings.
-I need to be okay by making sure that you’re okay and that you care that I’m okay.
-Also, with a 7th House Sun in Leo, there needs to be a mutual feeling of entertainment and life.
+With a Leo Descendant and a 7th House Sun in Leo, there needs to be a mutual feeling of entertainment and life.
 In order to commit to a relationship, I have to feel like I can give them life and encourage their self-expression which, in turn, gives me life and encourages my own self-expression.

 The 7th House is constantly echoing, in this sense.
 Do you have Capricorn in the 7th (Capricorn Descendant) or Saturn in the 7th?
 Well, there must be a mutual feeling of responsibility and purpose.
 You commit to the other person when you know that they will commit by putting just as much work and effort into the relationship.
 Yet, when they don’t, you can fail to do so, as well.
 And then the whole thing just collapses.
 This is the defining quality of the 7th House, in my opinion, that I wrote about in my series on the 7th House planets.
 Whatever’s in your 7th House, it is seeking balance.
 It’s seeking to be mirrored and reflected in order to express itself.
 But, this can be the problem with our 7th House.
 It can be hard to express it on our own.